Repairs - what are the landlord's responsibilities?

 Your landlord only has to make repairs when they know there’s a problem - so make sure you tell them about any repairs that are needed.

-For tenancies that began on or after 15 January 1989, these repair responsibilities extend to the common parts of a building too, for example, entrance halls, stairs and lifts.
+If your tenancy began on or after 15 January 1989, your landlord is responsible for some repairs in common parts of your building - for example, entrance halls and stairs.

 If your home isn’t safe for you to live in

 If your home isn’t safe to live in, it might be ‘unfit for human habitation’ - this includes shared parts of the building like entrance halls and stairs.

 Your landlord has to make sure your home is fit for human habitation.
 This applies to most types of tenancy - if your landlord doesn’t do this, contact your nearest Citizens Advice.

 Your home might be unfit for human habitation if for example: